Special thanks to artist Wanaree Tanner for her voice talents in the intro. Please visit her site at http://artwarebywanaree.blogspot.com/

 A. Using an enameled cast iron Dutch oven allows you to more easily monitor the color of your butter browning.

-B. Kerry Gold butter can be obtained through Pea Pod or Amazon, it is, unfortunately, not available in Wisconsin.
+B. Kerry Gold butter can be obtained through Pea Pod or Amazon, it is,

 C. This soup is very rich and works best as a first course rather than a meal.